Kos

 For a number of years, correspondents have reported an excellent but small nude beach about 3 kilometres to the west of the centre of Kardamena, with a single stand warm shower (heated by the sun and gravity fed from a tank above the beach), refreshments and sunbeds/umbrellas.
 In 2005, two sunbeds and an umbrella were available at the standard Kos price of 6 euros per day.
 Some correspondents have referred to this beach as the only official naturist beach on Kos.
 In 2010 August two beds and umbrellas are still 6 euros.

 The beach can be reached by the main road going west from Kardamena and takes about 10 minutes by bicycle.
 A contributor reported in July 2005 that a bus also runs from Kardemena.
-You pass the Aegean Beach complex on your right on the road from Kardamena, and approx 500 yards on is a single apartment/house on your left hand side.
+You pass the Aegean Beach complex on your right on the road from Kardamena, and approx 500 yards on is a single apartment/house on your left-hand side.
 50 yards further on is a track off the road towards the beach, with a sign indicating Tropical Beach as the only official naturist beach.
 The road completely finishes shortly afterwards at Porto Bello Beach.
 Access to Tropical Beach is via the track that takes you to the back of the beach.
 There is limited parking for cars/bikes, etc. in the shade of the trees at the rear of the beach.
 As the access is not too firm, the beach would not accommodate disabled naturists easily.

 So, it's easy to find and no long walks involved!
 However, it’s perhaps not the best beach for the shy naturist, as it’s small and there are textile walkers passing – and quite a lot of them, according to correspondents who visited at different times in 2005, although the walkers seemed unfazed.